 - Who is responsible for what on sales and marketing?
 The key here is clarity.
 Chinese distributors oftentimes expect their foreign product supplier to engage and pay for at least some of the China sales and marketing costs.
 There is no right way to handle this other than being sure that both sides of the distribution deal understand who is responsible for what.

 - What about your trademark(s)?
 If you are going to sell your product into China (whether through a distributor or otherwise), you absolutely must register your trademark in China before doing so and you absolutely must register that trademark in your name, not that of your distributor.
 To be sure that your trademark remains yours in China, your distribution agreement should license the limited use of your trademark to your China distributor.
-Your distribution agreement should make clear that the use of your trademark is subject to compliance with the contract by your distributor and compliance with the limitations on the use of your trademark.
+Your distribution agreement should make clear that the use of your trademark is subject to compliance with the contract by your distributor and also to compliance with the limitations on the use of your trademark.

 - What happens if the relationship terminates?
 A good distribution contract makes clear what happens upon termination because doing so greatly improves your chances of smoothly transitioning to a new distributor.
 Is your distributor allowed to sell down its remaining inventory of your product or must it cease sales immediately?
 Are you required to buy back the inventory and, if so, at what price?
 You want to put in your contract that the distributor must inform you of any pending and future sales.
 Where will your disputes with your distributor be resolved, and by whom?